vlievin/ovis/README.md

 ![Optimal Variance Control of the Score Function Gradient Estimator for Importance Weighted Bounds (a.k.a **OVIS**)](.images/ovis-banner.png)

-# Optimal Variance Control of the Score Function Gradient Estimator for Importance Weighted Bounds

-Code for the *Optimal Variance Control of the Score Function Gradient Estimator for Importance Weighted Bounds* (a.k.a **OVIS**).
+Code for the *Optimal Variance Control of the Score Function Gradient Estimator for Importance Weighted Bounds* (a.k.a **OVIS** of Optimal Variance -- Importance Sampling).

 ## install as a Package